-(1) On and after the appointed day 3, a person not being a licensee who is the holder of a current triennial certificate shall not act as, or carry out any of the functions of, a business sales representative unless he is the holder of a current certificate of registration and he acts, or carries out those functions for and on behalf of a licensee who is the holder of a current triennial certificate.
+(1) On and after the appointed day 2, a person not being a licensee who is the holder of a current triennial certificate shall not act as, or carry out any of the functions of, a business sales representative unless he is the holder of a current certificate of registration and he acts, or carries out those functions for and on behalf of a licensee who is the holder of a current triennial certificate.

-Penalty: $3 000.
+Penalty for this subsection: a fine of $25 000.

-(2) On and after the appointed day 3, a person not being a licensee who is the holder of a current triennial certificate shall not unless he is the holder of a current certificate of registration hold himself out by any means as a business sales representative or as being in the employment of, or as acting for or on behalf of a licensee who is the holder of a current triennial certificate.
+(2) On and after the appointed day 2, a person not being a licensee who is the holder of a current triennial certificate shall not unless he is the holder of a current certificate of registration hold himself out by any means as a business sales representative or as being in the employment of, or as acting for or on behalf of a licensee who is the holder of a current triennial certificate.

-Penalty: $3 000.
+Penalty for this subsection: a fine of $25 000.

-(3) On and after the appointed day 3, a business sales representative who is the holder of a current certificate of registration shall not hold himself out by any means as being in the employment of, or acting for or on behalf of, a licensee who is the holder of a current triennial certificate unless that licensee is his employer, principal, or partner.
+(3) On and after the appointed day 2, a business sales representative who is the holder of a current certificate of registration shall not hold himself out by any means as being in the employment of, or acting for or on behalf of, a licensee who is the holder of a current triennial certificate unless that licensee is his employer, principal, or partner.

-Penalty: $3 000.
+Penalty for this subsection: a fine of $25 000.

 [Section 45 amended: No. 43 of 1994 s.
-11.]
+11; No. 25 of 2019 s.
+62.]

 46. Partners and directors of licensees to be registered in certain cases